 The Final Stage (III) for the Anxious Breakup Victim is “Reattaching Genetalia“

 Congratulations!
 You are beginning to feel some emancipation from your emotional purgatory.
-Liberating, isn’t it?!
-It is this stage where you no longer wish scabies and STDs upon the ex whom so callously discarded your heart.
-You do not feel as physically repulsive as before, and you actually have some real marketability to leverage now that you’ve given-up the pastime of wallowing in anger and self-defeat.
-As a dumpee, you are on the right path if you think the guy (Alfred Lord Tennyson) who said, “It is better to have loved and lost, than to never have loved at all” could be right – but is probably still an insensitive jackass.
-Thankfully, the visceral imagery has stopped, and no longer do you fondly muse over your ex every minute of each day – maybe once every 30 minutes or so.
-But, what a glorious reprieve found in those 30-minute windows!
-A couple of months ago, the loss seemed insurmountable and definitely fatal.
-You have even moderately accepted that – depending on your ex’s “promiscuity index” – he/she has been naked with someone you despise.
+You do not feel as physically repulsive as before, and you have some real marketability to leverage since giving-up the pastime of wallowing in anger and self-defeat.
+Thankfully, the visceral imagery has stopped, and no longer do you mull over your ex every minute of each day.
+You have even moderately accepted that, depending on your ex’s “promiscuity index,” he/she has been naked with someone you despise.
 Somewhat unsettling to know, but no longer a deathblow.
 And, you can watch as the season changes and know that you are not going to perish from a bleeding heart.
 On the upside, you’ve even lost enough weight to rock those skinny jeans.
-But, don’t.

 Finally, it is important to note that is within this final stage of your recovery that your ex will fortuitously make a reappearance.
 This assumes you followed the aforementioned recommendations, and their reappearance is not in response to a court subpoena for your criminal stalking trial.
 The moment your ex senses you have moved on, will be the moment they can’t stand knowing you have.
-The sick irony of this, however, is that they will absolutely not contact you prior to you getting over them.
-It’s yet another cruel discrepancy of nature.
+The sick irony, however, is that they will absolutely not contact you prior to you getting over them.
 Plan for this momentous day by readying yourself for the moral high-ground.
 Quiet confidence speaks volumes here.
-There is no need to remind him/her what they lost in you, because This isn’t about you.
-It’s about their own fragile and bruised ego, and the fact they only care that you have managed to somehow prevail in their absence.
-It’s one of life’s oldest traps to test your mettle.
-Keep moving forward – preferably with someone else.
+There is no need to remind him/her what they lost in you, because this isn’t about you.
+It’s about their own frail and bruised ego, and the fact they only care that you have managed to somehow prevail in their absence.
+Sometimes God sends an ex back into your life to see if you’re still stupid.

 Remember, “It’s Called a Breakup Because it’s Broken.”
 I read that on a neon pink breakup book cover somewhere …